 The following code example shows one assembly and one C function for turning off the WDT.
-The example assumes that interrupts are controlled (e.g., by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
+The example assumes that interrupts are controlled (for example by disabling interrupts globally) so that no interrupts will occur during execution of these functions.